PASSPORTS & VISAS

 Busses:

-Air-conditioned busses make regular runs between Cairo and the major cities.
+Air-conditioned buses make regular runs between Cairo and the major cities.
 Reserved seat tickets can usually be bought up to 2 days in advance.
 It is recommended to check departure time on purchasing the tickets as schedules are subject to change without long prior notice.

 Railways: